espressif/esp-mdf/docs/en/api-guides/mupgrade.rst

 A partition table defines the flash layout.
 A single ESP32’s flash can contain multiple apps, as well as many different kinds of data.
 To find more information, please see `Partition Tables <https://docs.espressif.com/projects/esp-idf/en/stable/api-guides/partition-tables.html>`_.

-The default partition table in ESP-IDF provides a partition of only 1 MB for apps, which is quite a limited size for ESP-MESH application development.
+The default partition table in ESP-IDF provides a partition of only 1 MB for apps, which is quite a limited size for ESP-WIFI-MESH application development.

 In order to help you configure the partition table, please find two types of partitions below for your reference.